nginxinc/nginx-amplify-doc/amplify-guide.md

 The NGINX Plus metrics currently supported by the Amplify Agent are described below.
 The NGINX Plus extended status metrics have the "plus" prefix in their names.

-Some of the NGINX Plus extended metrics extracted from the `connections` and the `requests` datasets are used to generate the following server-wide metrics:
+Some of the NGINX Plus extended metrics extracted from the `connections` and the `requests` datasets are used to generate the following server-wide metrics (instead of using the *stub_status* metrics):

 ```
     nginx.http.conn.accepted = connections.accepted